Custom dashboards v1 (legacy) is a deprecated feature. New Relic recommends using the Metric explorer in Insights to:

 - Use any of New Relic's standard user interface functions to drill down into detailed information.

 A partial list of custom dashboards also appears above your selected custom dashboard.
 To view the complete list of custom dashboards and custom views, select View all.

 When you use the v1 (legacy) feature to build a chart or table for your custom dashboard, the Metrics, Value, and Limit fields work together to determine what appears.

 - Metric naming conventions

 The root (initial) metric folders contain many of the metrics used to show data about your application throughout New Relic.
-Use the arrow keys to view a metric and its sub-folders, then press Enter to select your choice, or include a wildcard
+When creating a new chart for your custom dashboard, enter in the complete metric name, including subfolders.
+For example,

 Naming conventions for available metric values depend on your programming language.
 For example, Java and .NET users select